Tip: The first partition with the E2B files should not be larger than 137GB for best compatibility with some 'bad\buggy' BIOS systems.

 6. Repeat step 5 but answer 'Yes'=MBR - grldr=CANCEL - do not overwrite the E2B grldr file when prompted to overwrite it.

-Note: If you intend to use .imgPTN files (e.g. for UEFI booting), you must install grub4dos to the MBR (as well as the PBR).
+Note: If you intend to use .imgPTN files (e.g. for UEFI booting), you must install grub4dos to the MBR.

 Note: For best bootability/compatibility, you should always have two Primary partitions present on the USB drive.
 This ensures that it will always boot correctly as a USB HDD and not a USB FDD (flashing cursor!) on some systems.
-If you E2B drive has only one Primary partition, add a second Primary partition of any size and type using EaseUS Home Partition Manager.
+If your E2B drive has only one Primary partition, then add a second Primary partition of any size and type using EaseUS Home Partition Manager.
 Tip: You can use RMPrepUSB - DriveInfo - 0 to view the actual partition table contents.
 If a small 2nd partition exists - delete it first.